UPDATED JAN 2019 (last section)

 Is there a least toxic chemical option?

-A little while after we started allowing our cats to hang out on our large enclosed deck, fleas in the San Francisco Bay Area got SO bad, nothing was working very well anymore.
+A little while after we started allowing our cats to hang out on our large enclosed deck, fleas in the San Francisco area got SO bad, nothing was working well anymore.
 (To my horror, and my cats weren’t happy either.
 The worst part is that all those fleas can cause little flea tapeworms in the cat digestive tract if your cat ingests them.)

 So I did some investigating.
-I had heard Ihor Basko, a holistic vet, recommend Program (lufenuron) for Cats.
+I had heard Dr. Ihor Basko, a holistic vet, recommend Program (Lufenuron) for Cats.
 And I saw that GreenPaws lists it as one of the least toxic flea chemical options.
-It stops flea reproduction – it does not kill them.
-However, since the ONLY way fleas can reproduce is by sucking blood, after a few weeks (and some flea traps around the house)… the fleas die off and no more fleas!
-It’s been working like a charm for several months.
-(Note: Program for Cats is no longer available!
+It stops flea reproduction.
+It does not kill them directly, but since the ONLY way fleas can reproduce is by sucking blood, after a few weeks (and some flea traps around the house)… the fleas die off and no more fleas!
+It’s been working like a charm.
+2019 Update: Program for Cats is no longer available!
 So we get Lufenuron from Little City Dogs and it’s worked well for us.

 One thing that’s nice is there are no awful-smelling chemicals to put directly onto your cat.
 It is just a small bit of liquid medicine that you mix in with their food once per month.
 And, our very picky cat doesn’t mind it!